Hero background

 • Submitted photographs must not contain watermarks, logos, signatures, names, social media handles, URLs, QR codes, borders, frames, or any other identifying text or graphic elements.

-• Combining multiple separate photographs into a collage is not allowed — for example, comic-style layouts or combining several photos into one contest entry.
+• Combining multiple separate photographs into a collage is not allowed — for example combining several photos into one contest entry.
 Exception is “Narrative Sequence” category.

 • Organizer may request original RAW files or original unedited files to verify authenticity and manipulation; failure to provide them when requested is grounds for disqualification.